-Who knew that the city of brotherly love had gone to the dogs?
+The city of brotherly love has gone to the dogs!
 Just a hop, skip, and a jump from New York City (it’s less than 2 hours away!), Philly is a dog lover’s dream.
 There are sprawling parks, a wide range of dog friendly restaurants, and incredible pet stores.
+Plus, it’s cheaper than the Big Apple, so your wallet will thank you.
 Jump on an Amtrak and make way for this historical city with your pup in tow.
 Here are 10 dog friendly things to do in Philadelphia.

 1. Climb the Rocky Steps